mau-jac/1T6-F20/wk9/images_resolution.md

 ## Raster vs Vector Image Types

-So far we've only focused in one way of storing image information.
+So far we've focused on storing image information as a pixel grid.
 However, there is a second way of storing image information.

 <br>